chrison999/mycroft-skill-bitcoin-enhanced/README.md

 ###### NOTE:

-For most currencies use the currency's short name (e.g. "euros" or "shekels").
+For most currencies use the currency's short name (e.g. "Euros" or "Shekels").
 However, this does not work when the currency's name is "dollars" because there are multiple currencies with that name.
-In those cases you must use the full name (e.g. "canadian dollars" or "singapore dollars").
-In the case of US dollars you can use either "american dollars" or "usa dollars."
+In those cases you *must* use the full name (e.g. "Canadian Dollars" or "Singapore Dollars").
+In the case of US dollars you can use either "American Dollars" or "USA Dollars."
 If no currency is specified "USD" is used.

 ## USAGE:

-- Asking Price
-- Bid Price
-- Last Price
-- 24-hour Average Price
-- Volume (in BTC)

 ###### Asking Price